jrennie99-glitch/superagent-v8/replit.md

 Key capabilities include an admin-only Auto App Builder for generating complete applications from descriptions or code, and integration with Runway ML for AI video generation.

 ## Recent Changes
-### November 8, 2025 - Vercel to Replit Migration & Build System Fix
+### November 8, 2025 - True No-Code Intelligence & Build System Enhancement
 - **Migration Completed:** Successfully migrated the entire SuperAgent platform from Vercel to Replit
 - **Port Configuration:** Updated `start.py` to bind to port 5000 (Replit requirement) instead of 8000
-- **Bug Fix:** Fixed Python f-string syntax error in `api/streaming_realtime_build.py` that prevented server startup
 - **Build System Overhaul:** Completely rewrote streaming build endpoint to use Gemini AI and EnterpriseBuildSystem
   - Replaced OpenAI dependency with Gemini 2.0 Flash (using available GEMINI_API_KEY)
   - Implemented async queue for real-time progress streaming during 9-stage enterprise builds
   - Integrated with EnterpriseBuildSystem for production-ready applications (multi-file projects, dependency installation, testing, security scanning)
   - Added detailed step-by-step logging that streams to frontend in real-time
+- **Intelligent No-Code Operation:** Platform now understands user intent without requiring technical knowledge
+  - Smart keyword detection: recognizes 30+ visual/interactive terms (calculator, todo, game, quiz, dashboard, etc.)
+  - Web-first defaults: ambiguous requests automatically build web apps instead of CLI/backend
+  - Enhanced AI prompts: instructs Gemini to understand user intent and build what non-technical users expect
+  - Context-aware generation: "create a calculator" → beautiful web calculator with buttons (not Python CLI)
+- **Build Results Panel:** Complete preview system with live iframe for web apps
+  - Fixed file size detection: reads actual disk files instead of in-memory data (shows correct KB/MB)
+  - Fixed preview URL generation: scans actual project directory to detect HTML files
+  - Intelligent preview: shows live iframe for web apps, run instructions for backend/Python apps
+  - File browser, download ZIP, and deployment guide integrated
 - **Environment Setup:** Installed Python 3.11, all project dependencies, and Playwright with system libraries
 - **Workflow Configuration:** Set up FastAPI server to run automatically on port 5000 with webview output
-- **Status:** Server running successfully, build system operational with real-time logging
+- **Status:** Server running successfully, build system operational with intelligent no-code capabilities

 ## User Preferences
+- Platform should operate like a true no-code tool - users shouldn't need technical knowledge to build anything
+- AI should be intelligent enough to understand user intent from plain language descriptions
+- Visual/interactive requests should default to web apps with live previews, not command-line tools
-- I prefer clear and concise explanations.
+- I prefer clear and concise explanations without technical jargon
-- I like to be informed before major changes are made.
+- I like to be informed before major changes are made
-- I expect the agent to prioritize secure and performant code.
+- I expect the agent to prioritize secure and performant code
-- I prefer an iterative development approach with regular updates on progress.
+- I prefer an iterative development approach with regular updates on progress
-- I want the agent to use the most efficient and relevant AI model for the task.
+- I want the agent to use the most efficient and relevant AI model for the task

 ## System Architecture
 SuperAgent is built on a stateless FastAPI REST API backend using Python 3.11 and Uvicorn.
 It integrates Google Gemini AI (`gemini-2.0-flash`) for core code generation, complemented by a 2-Supervisor System that utilizes multiple AI providers (Gemini, Claude, OpenAI, Groq) for enhanced code verification and security scanning.